dedis/cothority/omniledger/Contracts.md

   - `Args`: `{"Roster": NewRoster}`
 - `Signatures`: `[Sig1]`

-omniledger will do the following:
+OmniLedger will do the following:

 1. find the Darc instance by looking at the first 32 bytes of the `InstanceID` given in the instruction, here the `GenesisDarc`, and adding 32 x 0x00 bytes